 The MGM Grand fire happened when a ground fault in the hotel’s deli shorted, starting a fire that quickly spread throughout the casino area.
 The hotel had requested an exception to the installation of sprinklers.
 Most victims died from smoke that rose from the fire and filled stairwells, where many were trapped behind self-locking doors.
 The Hilton fire happened three months later, when a busboy started a fire on the 22nd floor that killed eight people and injured 200 more.

 Legislators reacted by instituting new fire codes and safety regulations for all structures in the state.
 All were required to install sprinkler systems, and no grandfathering or exceptions were allowed.
 Multiple fires in hotels have happened since that time, but no one has been killed.
 There have been some injuries in some of the subsequent fires, however.

 Potential Liability in Hotel Fires

 Hotel owners owe duties of care to keep the premises in reasonably safe conditions.
-They must post exit plans to be used in case fires occur and provide information about what to do in binders that are located in hotel rooms.
+For proper hotel fire safety, they must post exit plans to be used in case fires in hotels occur and provide information about what to do in binders that are located in hotel rooms.
 The exit ways must be clearly marked, and the sprinkler systems should be in good working order.
 If a fire is started by the negligent or wrongful actions of another guest, injured victims may sue that guest.
 If an employee starts a fire because of negligence, the employee and the hotel may both be liable under a theory of vicarious liability.
 A personal injury lawyer may identify the potentially liable parties and seek to recover compensation for clients.